-I´ve made many cheesecakes in my life but this Pistachio cheesecake is special!
+I have made many cheesecakes in my life but this Pistachio cheesecake is special!
+Crunchy 2 ingredients crust filled with creamy, airy pistachio cream cheese mousse that has a lovely natural pistachio flavour, fully natural!
 If you are a cheesecake and pistachio lover and like to make delicious desserts without a lot of fuss, this will be a recipe you will love!

 My Top 3 Baking Tips for home bakers

 - Read the recipe carefully including my tips and recommendations on how to avoid and fix typical issues during baking.
-Not much issue expected while making this no bake cheesecake but you will have to pay attention at making the crust and also creaming the cheesecake filling
+Not much issue expected while making this No bake Pistachio cheesecake but you will have to pay attention at making the crust and also creaming the cheesecake filling

 - For consistent, happy baking experience always measure your ingredients with the help of a Digital scale.
 Cup measurement is provided as an indicative figure only and might be used for less complex and large batch recipes however it is not an appropriate method if you want consistent results

-Some important notes regarding the INGREDIENTS of the No bake Pistachio cheesecake
+Some important notes regarding the INGREDIENTS of the Pistachio cheesecake

 For the crust

 - Butter: Use always unsalted as you want to be in control of the quantity of the salt.
 I am using 82% fat content butter in all my recipes.
 While in most of the recipes butter needs to be on room temperature and I always recommend to avoid last minute microwaving this is an exception.
-The butter needs to be melted.
+For this No bake cheesecake crust butter needs to be melted.
 See my notes about the “technique” below

 - Sugar: I honestly don’t think that you need extra sugar for the crust given the biscuit already contains enough sugar plus it will be crunchy anyway